MahaAmin/DevOps-HandsOn/cka.md

     - Logging.
     - kube-proxy component is an example of daemonset usecases.

-- Created by Kube-API server (DaemonSet Controller)
+- Created by Kube-API server (DaemonS

+et Controller)
 - Ignored by the Kube-Scheduler.

 <hr>